JohnLCaron/rlauxe/README.md

     NEN two vote understatement: cvr has loser as first pref among remaining (0), mvr has winner as first pref among remaining (1)
     NEN one vote understatement: cvr has neither winner nor loser as first pref among remaining (1/2), mvr has winner as first pref among remaining  (1)

-See _Estimated Sample sizes with fuzz_ (below) for a different error simulation.
-We expect the spread to increase, but also shift to larger samples sizes, since the cost of overstatement is higher than understatements.

-If the errors are from random processes, its possible that margins remain approx the same, but also possible that some rates are more likely to be affected than others.
-Itw worth noting that these rates combine machine errors with human errors of fetching and interpreting ballots.
+The assumptions that one makes about the comparison error rates greatly affect the sample size estimation.

-In any case, currrently all assumptions on the a-priori error rates are arbitrary.
-These need to be measured for existing machines and practices.
+Currrently all assumptions on the apriori error rates are arbitrary.
+These rates should be empirically determined, and public tables for different voting machines should be published.
 While these do not affect the reliabilty of the audit, they have a strong impact on the estimated sample sizes.

-#### Estimating Sample sizes with fuzz
+#### Estimating Sample sizes and error rates with fuzz

+Currently our strategy for generating comparison errors is as follows:

-Estimated sample size vs margin at different "fuzz" percentages.
-The MVRs are "fuzzed" by taking _fuzzPct_ of the ballots and randomly changing the candidate voted for.
+The MVRs are "fuzzed" by taking _fuzzPct_ of the ballots and randomly changing the candidate that was voted for.
 When fuzzPct = 0.0, the cvrs and mvrs agree.
 When fuzzPct = 0.01, 1% of the contest's votes were randomly changed, and so on.
-Note that this method of generating errors doesnt change the reported mean, on average.

 The first plot shows that Comparison sample sizes are somewhat affected by fuzz.
 The second plot shows that Plotting sample sizes have greater spread, but on average are not much affected.